ADVANCED NUTRITION CALCULATOR

 | 🌾 Carbohydrates | 4 kcal/g | Primary fuel for your brain and muscles during exercise; replenishes glycogen; supports mood, thyroid function, and training performance. |

-| 🥑 Fats | 9 kcal/g | Essential for hormone production (including testosterone and oestrogen); enables absorption of fat-soluble vitamins (A, D, E, K); supports brain and joint health. |
+| 🥑 Fats | 9 kcal/g | Essential for hormone production; enables absorption of fat-soluble vitamins (A, D, E, K); supports brain and joint health. |

 YOUR MEAL PLAN & RESULTS